EMBRYOPSIDA Pirani & Prado (crown group)

 GERRARDINACEAE M. H. Alford Back to Main Tree

-Vessel elements with scalariform perforation plates; petiole bundle arcuate, or three in an arc; mucilage cells in epidermis; lamina with vein proceeding to glandular tooth and with a branch to the vein above; C clawed, thin, small; stamens equal and opposite petals; nectary cupular; stigma?; seed with a fleshy outer layer, lignified laterally-compressed cells inside; endosperm ?type, embryo minute; n = ?
+Vessel elements with scalariform perforation plates; petiole bundle arcuate, or three in an arc; mucilage cells in epidermis; lamina with vein proceeding to glandular tooth and with a branch to the vein above; C clawed, thin, small; A opposite C; nectary cupular; stigma?; seed with a fleshy outer layer, lignified laterally-compressed cells inside; endosperm ?type, embryo minute; n = ?

 1[list]/2.
 Eastern and southern Africa (map: data from Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 1. 2003; GBIF, vii.2009).